History of British Airways in Timeline

 1953: Proposals to establish a joint British airline

-In 1953, proposals were raised to establish a joint British airline, combining the assets of British Overseas Airways Corporation (BOAC) and British European Airways (BEA).
+In 1953, proposals were raised to establish a joint British airline combining the assets of British Overseas Airways Corporation (BOAC) and British European Airways (BEA).

-1969: Edwards Report
+1969: Recommendations of the Edwards Report

-April 1972: British Airways Board constituted
+April 1972: Establishment of British Airways Board

-1973: High Life Magazine Founded
+1973: High Life magazine founded

 In 1973, High Life, the official in-flight magazine of British Airways, was founded.